JesseObrien/dietary/data.md

 ### Scrape Data

 * Nutrition facts from somewhere
+  * http://nutritiondata.self.com/ has some of the most thorough data, particularly for base foods
+* Recipes from places
+  * There appears to be some kind of "recipe display" standard...thing...that we ought to be able to read from many/most sites (example - http://wellnessmama.com/8959/homemade-fruit-snacks/)
+  * Combine recipe data with base ingredient nutrition information to obtain numbers for a given recipe/meal

 ### Generated Data

 * Recommended nutrition intake based on age, weight, sex, etc
+* Include body fat % estimates/calculations based on information input (select formula based on what data is input)